CAREER GUIDE

 ECS cards are not permanent — they must be renewed.
 The renewal process ensures that cardholders are keeping their knowledge and skills up to date.

-• CPD requirement: To renew your card, you must demonstrate that you have completed Continuing Professional Development (CPD) during the card's validity period.
-The JIB requires evidence of relevant learning activities — courses, training, seminars, or structured self-study.
+• CPD requirement.
+To renew, you must show that you have completed Continuing Professional Development (CPD) during the card's validity period.
+The JIB requires evidence of relevant learning activities — courses, training, seminars or structured self-study.

 The JIB sends renewal reminders before your card expires.
 Do not let your card lapse — turning up to site with an expired card is the same as turning up with no card.
 Apply for renewal at least 4 to 6 weeks before the expiry date.